Pirelli & C

 -

-The company reports the gender pay gap across multiple countries in which it operates.
-However, the ratio of the basic salary and remuneration of women to men for each employee category, by significant locations of operation (in line with GRI reporting) was not reported.
+The company provides examples of the gender pay gap in various countries and states that, regarding the starting salaries of new hires in their first year of work, these salaries are greater than the minimum levels prescribed by different local legislation and there are no differences between men and women.
+However, the ratio of the basic salary and remuneration of women to men for each employee category, by significant locations of operations in line with GRI reporting is not reported.

 -